iljabauer/agileselenium/README.md

 The pages and the components defined in the Provider class are used to generate the NatSpec sentences you can use in your Selenium Tests.
 For example you can use the `Navigate to HomeScreen` sentence when you have declared your HomeScreen in the provider class.

 ## Testing with NatSpec and Selenium
 After you have finished the configuration you can start writing your NatSpec tests.
 All you have to do is to create a `_NatSpecTemplate` in the same way you would create one for another NatSpec test.
 If you are not familiar with NatSpec you can read the [NatSpec Getting Started](http://www.nat-spec.com/downloads/NatSpec_GettingStarted_2.2.5.pdf).
 You can create one with the Eclipse wizard.
-Then you have to register the test support class for selenium `SeleniumSupport`.
-In this example the `_NatSpecTemplate` would look like this:
+Then you have add a field of the type `SeleniumSupport` to register the test support class for this template.
+In this example the `_NatSpecTemplate` could look like this:

 ```java
 package de.agileselenium.test;